CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Events/ReadMe.md

 As part of the Accelerating Makers program, we’re hosting regular events that bring you expert presenters on various topics to support purpose-built technology for civil society.

-If you’d like to be notified of upcoming events[make sure you’re on our email list](https://page.techsoup.org/pgah-makers-subscribe).
+If you’d like to be notified of upcoming events [make sure you’re on our email list](https://page.techsoup.org/pgah-makers-subscribe).

 ## Securing the Future: Activists and Decentralized Security Solutions